 I’m always amazed at what people will share on social media.
 Distasteful comments, videos, and of course, good and bad financial “stuff.”

-I’ve seen checks, contracts, key information about companies, you name it, but when it comes time to have a conversation about business financials with a professional, folks don’t want to talk.
+I’ve seen checks, contracts, key information about companies, you name it, but when it comes time to have a conversation about business financials with a professional, people don’t want to talk.

 What’s most alarming isn’t that some people volunteer all this to the world on a social media update, but that many people don’t ask others how they keep all their financial ducks in a row by asking for help.

 They’re more than happy to talk about advertising, or personnel, or operations, but they won’t ask others what they are doing to successfully manage the backside of the business – the books.